 Back to Reality

-Being a Wandering Wagars adventure, this of course, meant that we couldn’t simply drive back to the van.
+Being a Wandering Wagars family adventure, we couldn’t simply drive back to the van.
 Instead, we stopped about halfway from the camp where we met a local who would guide us on mounted camels back to the village entrance.
 C was ecstatic!
-Every day on our journey he had been asking when he could ride a camel, and now would be his big chance.
+Every day on our Jordan journey he asked “when can we ride a camel?”, and now would be his big chance!

 We mounted up and images of Lawrence of Arabia swished through our minds as we rode peacefully through the desert valley towards civilization.
 We were on our way to Aqaba where Christina and I would venture under the waters of the Red Sea.